BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 JavaScript provides several built-in data structures that help developers handle complex data in a structured and predictable way.

+- Array
+- Keyed Collection
-- Array, Keyed Collection, JavaScript Object Notion (JSON)
+- JavaScript Object Notion (JSON)

 > [!TIP]
 > Choosing the right data structure can significantly improve performance, readability, and maintainability of your JavaScript code.